Configuring SAML SSO with Microsoft Entra ID

-This article provides a walkthrough of configuring Azure Active Directory (now known as Microsoft Entra ID) as an identity provider (IdP) for the Cisco Meraki dashboard.
+This article provides a walkthrough of configuring Microsoft Entra ID (formerly known as Azure AD) as an identity provider (IdP) for the Cisco Meraki dashboard.
 This helps administrators who want to move their Active Directory on a cloud platform like Azure to integrate SAML SSO with the Meraki dashboard.
 It is recommended that administrators read the article on SAML integration for Dashboard before proceeding, which covers configurations for both of the SAML login types offered; IdP-Initiated SAML and SP-Initiated SAML.

 Installing the Meraki Dashboard Application in Azure